benlongcroft/ForestForLife/README.md

 enough trees to offset the effects of pollution and lower the pollution levels to eventually zero.

 ### To-Do:
-- Add filler content to pages for design purposes
+- Add content to privacypolicy.html, tnc.html and datapolicy.html
+- Add donate page form and functionality
 - Add admin functionality
-- Add RSS feed to explore page
 - Add two-factor authorisation
-- Banner copywrite
+- Enforce page authorisation
+- (Potentially) Add ads to Sonny's Game Page

 ### Known Bugs:
-- Navbar hamburger not expanding or collapsing
-- SQlite is used instead of MYSQL for prototype
+- SQlite is used instead of MYSQL due to connection issues

-### Current Functionality:
-- User is able to move between all pages
-- User is able to register, in-which case they are re-directed to the login page
-- User is able to login
+- Testing of limited logins is required
-- User is greeted by an additional welcome page after logging in
-- User is greeted by an additional goodbye page after logging out
-- Sonny's game and logout page is only visible on navbar after user is logged in
-- User passwords are hashed
-- Admin is able to login, view all users and access login attempts
-- Security headers inplace, enforcing HTTPS and other security related features

 ## How to run game
 #### Mac